nextcloud/twofactor_gateway/doc/Admin Documentation.md

 ## Gateways

-Here you can find the configuration instructors for the currently supported gateways.
+Here you can find the configuration instructionss for the currently supported gateways.

 ### playSMS
 Url: https://playsms.org/